 - I had Gouda cheese.
 However, Cheddar, Gruyère, and even Parmesan (or a mixture) can be used instead.

 - When it comes to spices, be generous!
 This Tunisian frittata should be bold in taste, and more flavorful than an Italian frittata or a Spanish tortilla.
 I used turmeric, cayenne pepper, black pepper, ground cumin, ground coriander, and ras-el-hanout to spice the tajine.

 Ras-el-hanout is a wonderful North-African spice mixture, which I also used in this recipe for Moroccan Chicken Stew with Olives and Tomatoes.
 The name can be translated as “head of the shop”, meaning that each shop selling it has its own version of ras-el-hanout and that they all use the best spices in their shop to make this spice mixture.

-The ras-el-hanout I have contains a special sort of pepper – piper cubeba and several other pepper sorts like long pepper, black pepper, monk’s pepper.
-Also coriander, ginger, cumin, cardamom, fennel seeds, turmeric, nutmeg, galgant, cloves, cinnamon and bay leaves.
+The ras-el-hanout I have contains a special sort of pepper – piper cubeba and several other pepper sorts like long pepper, black pepper, and monk’s pepper.
+Also, coriander, ginger, cumin, cardamom, fennel seeds, turmeric, nutmeg, galgant, cloves, cinnamon, and bay leaves.

 I put it into soups, for instance.
 Try it in a pumpkin soup, any kind of soup using chickpeas or beans, either beef soup or a vegetarian kind.

 I also use ras-el-hanout to rub chicken breasts or drumsticks with it (mixed with a little olive oil), I sprinkle it on oven-roasted potatoes or sweet potatoes, I put it in sweet potato, pumpkin, or chickpea salads, and I used small amounts of it to flavor hummus, or other bread spreads.

 How to serve?